SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 <details>
   <summary><b>What are other alternative to the transformer?</b></summary>

-There are several, but in this article we will discuss these alternatives that have been proposed and are considered the main ones:
+There are several, but in this article, we will discuss the alternatives that have been proposed and are considered the main ones:
 * xLSTM
+* Hyenas

+### xLSTM

 **xLSTM** has been proposed in 2024 as a model that can compete with transformers.
 The model was proposed by the same group that proposed LSTM several years ago.
 The authors note that LSTM has mainly three problems:
 * ** Inability to revise storage decisions**.
 LSTM struggles with updating stored information when it encounters more relevant information in the sequence (this was shown with Nearest Neighbor Search problem in which LSTM struggles in identifying most similar vectors).